The Making of a Multidisciplinary Artist.

 During treatment, Gabriel worked full-time in real estate.

-Small tasks for fellow agents evolved into remodels, additions, and eventually the development of multi-million-dollar homes and mixed-use townhomes, managing the full cycle from land to approvals to construction.
+Small tasks for fellow agents evolved into remodels, additions, and eventually the development of multi-million-dollar homes and mixed-use townhomes, managing the full cycle from land to approvals, design, through construction.

 For the first time, Gabriel paused.